seamapi/docs/docs/products/smart-locks/access-codes/troubleshooting-access-code-issues.md

 description: Learn about how to diagnose and fix access code issues.
 ---

-# Troubleshooting access code issues
+# Troubleshooting Access Code Issues

 Seam might encounter issues when programming an access code onto a lock.
 If access codes are not being programmed as expected, this article will help you determine the cause of the issue and fix the problem.